-- Even though River's secretly suffering from insecurites, he doesn't let it stop him from wishing Star good luck and telling her he's proud of her as she protects him and Eddie.
+- Even though River's secretly suffering from insecurites at being taken seriously, he doesn't let it stop him from wishing Star good luck and telling her he's proud of her as she protects him and Eddie.

 - Star's delight that Moon did come to the coronation, despite stating her hesitation earlier.